How Much Does It Cost to Open a Dispensary?

 If your application wins, a license will cost you as well.
 The first step in opening a dispensary is getting a license.
 The licensing process varies based on location and can be extensive and expensive.
 Expect to undergo thorough background checks and spend at least $5,000 on licensing fees.

-In places like Washington, the number of licenses granted by the state is capped and only available by purchasing one off of a current licensee.
+In Washington, the licensing fee is $1,381.
+The number of licenses granted by the state is capped and only available by purchasing one off of a current licensee.
 This can run between $25,000 and $60,000 for two years, or $30,000 if you meet the Social Equity criteria.

 Due to the high demand for a license, those who hold them have to pay an annual renewal fee.
-For example, dispensary owners who are residents of Nevada have to pay $3,000 annually to renew their licenses.
-Those in Connecticut are required to pay $75,000 for renewal in addition to the $25,000 initial application fee and $75,000 registration fee.
+For example, dispensary owners who are residents of Michigan have to pay a renewal fee of $15,000.
+Those in Connecticut are required to pay $5,000 for renewal in addition to the $1,000 initial application fee and $5,000 registration fee.

 Real Estate Costs